tdjneate/hcc-kings/content/home/about.md

 ---

 We are a research group based in the Informatics Department, King's College London.
+We are a research group based in the Informatics Department, King's College London.
+We are a research group based in the Informatics Department, King's College London.
+We are a research group based in the Informatics Department, King's College London.
+We are a research group based in the Informatics Department, King's College London.
+We are a research group based in the Informatics Department, King's College London.